 White Shark, Carcharodon carcharias (Linnaeus 1758)

-Individuals may also undertake long open ocean journeys, including crossing the Indian Ocean, swimming coast-to-coast from South Africa to Australia and back.
+Individuals may undertake long open ocean journeys, including crossing the Indian Ocean, swimming coast-to-coast from South Africa to Australia and back.

 Research indicates that at the global scale, three distinct geographical White Shark clades (Andreotti et al. 2015).
 In Australia, there appear to be two White Shark populations - an eastern and a western population.
 Tagging studies indicate that White Sharks in the eastern population may breed in Bass Strait, and that Corner Inlet, (Victoria) and the Port Stephens region (New South Wales) are important nursery areas for juveniles.